Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Concluding Remarks

 for any given $\epsilon>0$.
 Then $M(x;m)=(\mu_m+o(1))B(x)^{\frac{m}{2}}$ for every fixed $m\in\N$.
 These results supplement Theorems \ref{thmMT2} and \ref{thmWeightedDH}.
 It may be worth pointing out that in the proofs of these results one can simply take $z=x^{1/v}$ with $v$ being a suitable constant multiple of $m$.
 We invite the reader to fill in the details.
 One of the key ingredients in the proof of Theorem \ref{thmMT2} is an asymptotic formula for

 which is provided by Lemma \ref{lemMV2}.
 More generally, let $\mathcal{A}(x)=\{a_n\}_{n\le x}$ be a non-decreasing sequence of positive integers, and suppose that

 for square-free integers $d\in\N$, where $\rho\colon\N\to[0,1]$ is a multiplicative function, and $r_d(x)$ is a remainder term which is expected to be small for all $d$ or small on average over $d$.
 Here, $\rho(d)$ can be viewed as the density of the set $\{n\in\N\colon d\mid a_n\}$ with respect to the probability measure induced by $\alpha$.
 In this sieve-theoretic setting one can derive, without much difficulty, an analogue of \cite[Proposition 4]{GS}.
 It may be of interest to determine if such an analogue can be used to obtain general weighted Erd\H{o}s--Kac theorems for various interesting sequences $\{a_n\}$ studied relatively recently, including $g(p_n)$, $\varphi(n)$, the Carmichael function $\lambda(n)$, and the aliquot sum $s(n)\colonequals\sigma(n)-n$, where $g\in\Z[x]$ is an irreducible polynomial, $p_n$ is the $n$th prime, and $\lambda(n)$ denotes the exponent of $(\Z/n\Z)^{\times}$ (see \cite{Hal3}, \cite{EP,EGPS} and \cite{PT}).
 Besides, the same approach may also be adapted to prove results of weighted Erd\H{o}s--Kac type for short intervals as well as in the function field setting.
-We will explore these and other related problems in future research.
+We hope to return to these and other related problems in the future.

-{ \bf Acknowledgment.} The author would like to thank his advisor Carl Pomerance for stimulating discussions and helpful comments.
+{ \bf Acknowledgment.} The author thanks his advisor Carl Pomerance for stimulating discussions and helpful comments.
 He is also grateful to Prof. Paul Pollack for his cheerful encouragement and valuable feedback.
+Finally, he would like to express his gratitude to the anonymous referee for a careful reading of the manuscript and for detailed comments and suggestions which helped improve the paper considerably.